AppiumTestDistribution/mcp-appium/README.md

 ### Session Management

 - `select_platform`: Choose between "android" or "ios".
 - `create_session`: Create a new mobile automation session.
--   `create_lambdatest_session`: Create a session on the LambdaTest cloud platform.
--   `upload_app_lambdatest`: Upload a mobile app to LambdaTest.
 - `appium_activate_app`: Activate a specified app.
 - `appium_terminate_app`: Terminate a specified app.

 ### Element Interaction

 - `generate_locators`: Generate intelligent locators for all interactive elements on the current screen.
 - `appium_find_element`: Find a specific element using various locator strategies.
 - `appium_click`: Click on an element.
 - `appium_set_value`: Enter text into an input field.
 - `appium_get_text`: Retrieve the text content of an element.
 - `appium_screenshot`: Capture a screenshot of the current screen.
 - `appium_scroll`: Scroll the screen vertically.
 - `appium_scroll_to_element`: Scroll until a specific element is found.

 ### Test Generation

 - `appium_generate_tests`: Generate automated test code from natural language scenarios.

 ## 🤖 Client Support

-Jarvis Appium is designed to be compatible with any MCP-compliant client.
+MCP Appium is designed to be compatible with any MCP-compliant client.

 ## 📚 Usage Examples